Article I: Terms and Definitions

 Instructor of Record – A UNH employee and member of the faculty who has overall responsibility for the development and implementation of the course syllabus, the day-to-day delivery of course activities, for ensuring that course learning outcomes are covered and assessed, and for the issuing of grades.

 Mitigating Factor – Circumstances and facts that may be taken into consideration to support leniency or lessen the sanction.
-Examples of mitigating factors may include no prior misconduct, accident, provocation, self-defense, or genuine contrition or remorse.
+Examples of mitigating factors may include no prior misconduct, accepting responsibility, demonstrated efforts to correct problematic behavior, proactive engagement in self-help or support services, self-defense, genuine contrition or remorse, or clear lack of intent to cause harm, though harm resulted.

 Observer – Observers are other faculty, staff, or students, approved by the Director, who may be present during a hearing for educational and training purposes.
 Observers are usually new panelists who are attending as a part of their training and continuing education process.
 Observers do not participate in any way and are allowed admission to the hearing with the consent of the students engaged in the process.